The Dome Project at Berrington Hall

-From January 2019 we are embarking on a new conservation project which Berrington desperately needs.
-The iconic glass dome which stands in the centre of the mansion is in desperate need of repair, and we want to share with you how we intend to do it.
+During 2019 we took on an ambitious conservation project which Berrington desperately needed.
+The iconic glass dome which stands in the centre of the mansion was in desperate need of repair and we successfully restored it, thanks to funds raised by our supporters.

-To get 2019 kick-started we are embarking on a new project to restore and conserve Berrington's glass dome.
-After years of weathering and decay, we are finally able to give this dome the conservation work it needs, thanks to the help of you, our supporters and visitors.
+The dome project involved restoring and conserving Berrington's glass dome ceiling in the Staircase Hall of the mansion.
+After years of weathering and decay, we were finally able to give this dome the conservation work it needed, thanks to the help of you, our supporters and visitors.

 In 1785 Thomas Harley employed Henry Holland to begin designing Berrington Hall.
 Influenced by the Neo-classical French architectural styles that were fashionable in this period, he made the exterior of the mansion very simple.
 The interior however, was filled with vibrancy and extravagant designs throughout.